-Rent a cause campaign: Arun Jaitley takes a jibe at Opposition
+'Rent a cause campaign': Arun Jaitley takes a jibe at Opposition

-New Delhi, Apr 13: Targeting the Opposition in his latest blog, Finance Minister Arun Jaitley on Saturday said that there is no leader, no Gathbandhan, no Common Minimum Programme and no real issue.
+New Delhi, Apr 13: Targeting the grand alliance, Finance Minister Arun Jaitley on Saturday put out a fresh blog titled "India's Opposition is on a 'Rent a Cause' Campaign".

+"There is no leader, no Gathbandhan, no Common Minimum Programme and no real issue.
 Not surprisingly there are not many takers for a "failed campaign".
-It is 'Rent a Cause' Campaign.
+It is 'Rent a Cause' Campaign," Jaitley said.

-"The opposition is in a disarray in many States, alliances having not worked out.
-Multi-cornered contest obviously favours the BJP.
-Verbal battles between the Left, Trinamool and the Congress and now AAP and the Congress are increasingly visible."
-Jaitley wrote.

 "On the leadership issue, the situation looks gloomier than what I had thought.
 The BSP leader Mayawati, the Trinamool leader Mamata Banerjee leave no stone unturned in running down the Congress president," he added.